Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 B. PaaS
 C. SaaS
 D. XaaS
-Platform as a Service (PaaS) provides customers with a preconfigured computing platform
+Platform as a Service (PaaS) provides customers with a preconfigured computing platform including the hardware and software.
+The cloud platform including the hardware and software.
+Infrastructure as a Service is a cloud computing option where the vendor provides access to a computer, but customers must install the operating system and maintain the system.
+Software as a Service provides access to a specific applications such as an email application.
+Anything as a Service (XaaS) refers to cloud services beyond Iaas, Paas, and SaaS.

+10 A is correct